ory/ladon/README.md

 you get fine-grained access control with the ability to answer questions in complex environments such as multi-tenant or distributed applications and large organizations.
 Ladon is inspired by [AWS IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

-Ladon ships with storage adapters for SQL (officially supported: MySQL, PostgreSQL) and RethinkDB (community supported).
+Ladon ships with storage adapters for SQL (officially supported: MySQL, PostgreSQL), Redis and RethinkDB (community supported).

 **[Hydra](https://github.com/ory-am/hydra)**, an OAuth2 and OpenID Connect implementation uses Ladon for access control.